Kuruchy/kuruchy.github.io/_posts/2021-10-20-droidcon-berlin-day1.md

 ---
 layout: post
-title: Droidcon Berlin Day 1
+title: Droidcon Berlin Day One
 categories: [Droidcon, Conference, Android]
 excerpt: All the day one talks were fascinating, but these are the ones I most liked.
 ---

+Finally, the day arrived.
+One week before I had no plans to be in Berlin, nor to attend the event.
+But there I was, happy to be there on the first DroidCon after the pandemic.

 ![](../images/DroidConDay1.jpg)